Share to Social Media

 If the debt due is not paid within 14 days from the date of attachment, the property attached will be sold by auction conducted by the developer or JMC under the supervision of the Commissioner.

-Decreasing in property value: When it comes to management fees, it’s more than just a term of cost.
+Decreasing in property value: When it comes to maintenance fees, it’s more than just a term of cost.
 The quality of management and maintenance of a property can seriously impact its value.

 Generally, a well-maintained property could fetch a higher home price in long run.